Dinesh281197/OTT-Merger-Analysis/README.md

 - Jotstar has nearly 2X the content of LioCinema.
 - Jotstar has a higher upgrade rate, while LioCinema experiences a higher downgrade rate.
 - Jotstar maintains an overall ratio of 1.9 (>1), indicating that for every downgrade, there are still 1.9 upgrades, keeping it in a healthy position.
-- LioCinema’s overall ratio stands at 0.2 (<1), indicating that for every downgrade, only 0.2 users upgrade—a clear sign of retention challenges.
+- LioCinema’s overall ratio stands at 0.2 (<1), indicating that for every downgrade, only 0.2 users upgrade a clear sign of retention challenges.
+- Jotstar has generated 2X more revenue than LioCinema during the analysis period.
 - Jotstar outperforms LioCinema in converting free users to paid subscribers, with an overall transition rate nearly 7x higher.
-- Jotstar has generated 2X more revenue than LioCinema during the analysis period.